oofem/oofem/doc/oofemInput/apendices.rst

       triangular and tetrahedral elements), :math:`1` for Zienkiewicz Zhu recovery (default), and :math:`2` for Superconvergent Patch Recovery (SPR, based on least square fitting).
+   -  The paramneter ``setmembership`` will trigger export of set membership information.
+The set membership information (at present for DofManagers and cells) is exported as a point/cell variable.
+As vtk format does not support sparse sets, the set membership is encoded into datasets containing byte values (UINT8, named VertexSetMembership and CellSetMembership), where i-th bit is set to 1 if the given component is member of set, zero otherwise.

 -  VTK pfem (particle FEM) export.
 Exports particle positions to vtk as a point dataset.